Conservation of Elizabeth Tower and Big Ben

 Big Ben undergoes the biggest conservation in its history

-This is the largest and most complex conservation project in the Tower’s history.
+It was the largest and most complex conservation project in the Tower’s history.

 A powerful symbol of democracy